In this article you will find the following:

 To launch Time Machine backup, connect your hard drive disk to your MaBook and go to the Apple menu at the top of the screen.
 Go to System Preferences and find the Time Machine icon.
 Click on Select Backup Disk.
 A window will appear where you can select your external hard drive for backup.

-Just as some hard drives are not recognised because they don’t get enough power, some of them drain too much from your Mac.
+From our experience, just as some hard drives aren’t recognized because they don’t get enough power, some of them drain too much from your Mac.
 In this case, the system management controller will automatically shut the laptop down to protect it.
 If you think that that’s the case, try connecting the disk to an external power source such as a USB hub and reset your SMC.

 If your Mac has a removable battery, use these steps to recent the SMC:

 - Shut down your Mac and disconnect it from all sources of power, including the battery